 We also visited Hug Point, Cape Lookout, Cannon Beach, Seaside, and of course Tillamook.
 We ate our last Dungeness carbs and last fish and chips.

 We did eat more than just seafood on our trip, we feasted on berries as well: blueberries, blackberries, strawberries, you name it – the fresh fruit and vegetables were welcome after missing them for many, many months.

-We took advantage of all what the Oregon coast has to offer: beaches, tidepools, seafood, coastal trails, lighthouses, sand dunes, waterfalls, and forests.
-It really was the ultimate roadtrip, and despite the wait, it was definitely worth every single day we spent in this really special region of the West Coast.
+We took advantage of all that the Oregon coast has to offer: beaches, tidepools, seafood, coastal trails, lighthouses, sand dunes, waterfalls, and forests.
+It really was the ultimate road trip, and despite the wait, it was definitely worth every single day we spent in this really special region of the West Coast.